 How Abstract API Handles Email Validation in Mongoose

-Abstract API addresses the core weaknesses of traditional validation methods through real-time infrastructure checks and risk analysis.
+Abstract API addresses the core weaknesses of traditional methods by perform comprehensive, real-time checks that go beyond simple format validation.

-- The service identifies known spam-trap and toxic domains to block malicious actors before they enter your database.
+- It identifies spam-trap domains before they enter your database.

-- Each check returns a simple deliverability status and a quality score for an evidence-based decision.
+- It returns a high-level deliverability status and a quality score for an evidence-based decision.

 npm i axios dotenv